apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 ## *HllSketch* vs. *HyperLogLogPlus* Update Speed Behavior
 Fortunately, the Update Speed performance is much easier to explain and show.

 For these tests, at each trial point the sketch under test is presented with the number of uniques at that trial-point and the total time for the trial is measured, then divided by the number of uniques.
 This produces a measure of the time required per update.
 Also, we use a more moderate sized sketch of *LgK = p = 12* that is more typical of what might be used in practice.
 The *HllSketch* has 3 different types (HLL_4, HLL_6, and HLL_8) representing the respective sizes of the HLL-Array bins in bits.
-The speed behavior of all three of theses types is very similar.
+The speed behavior of all three of these types is very similar.

 This first plot compares the resulting update speed.
 Note the Y-axis scale is 250 nanoseconds.